ScottArbeit/Grace/README.md

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)
 ### 2048 characters
-`grace commit/checkpoint/save/merge/tag -m <some message>`... that message can be up to 2048 characters.
+When you're running `grace promote/commit/checkpoint/save/tag -m <some message>`... that _\<some message\>_ can be up to 2048 characters.

-Feel free to share.
+50 characters...
+I don't think so.
+Feel free to share details.
 The person you help might be future you.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)
 ### Import from Git / Export to Git